THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Bodyweight training

-Lifting heavy weights can put a lot of strain on your knees, but bodyweight training can be a lot easier to handle.
-Not only will you feel more comfortable, but you’ll be able to gain just as much muscle as you can with weights.
+Lifting heavy weights can put a lot of strain on your knees, but bodyweight training can be much easier to handle.
+Not only will you feel more comfortable, but you’ll also gain as much muscle as you can with weights.

 Stationary bike

-Cycling is a considerably lower impact exercise than running, making it a popular choice amongst knee problems.
+Cycling is a considerably lower-impact exercise than running, making it a popular choice for knee problems.
 However, a stationary bike is better for more severe knee problems than mountain biking, as this more extreme activity has a higher risk of injury.

 You can easily control the settings on a stationary bike and go at your own pace.
-What’s more, you won’t have to worry about getting tired partway through.
-If your knee pain will get better with time, you may be able to take up mountain biking in the future as you build up strength.
+Moreover, you won’t have to worry about getting tired partway through.
+If your knee pain gets better with time, you may be able to take up mountain biking in the future as you build up strength.

 Leave a Reply